Nick Fortes Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 13th-ranked team ERA across all MLB pitching staffs (4.06).
+- The Phillies have a 4.06 team ERA that ranks 13th among all MLB pitching staffs.

-- Phillies pitchers combine to allow the eighth-fewest home runs in baseball (92 total, 1.1 per game).
+- Phillies pitchers combine to give up 93 home runs (1.1 per game), the eighth-fewest in baseball.

-- In his last time out on Sunday against the Washington Nationals, the left-hander threw 5 1/3 innings, giving up five earned runs while surrendering seven hits.
+- In his most recent time out on Tuesday, the righty went 7 1/3 innings against the Tampa Bay Rays, giving up one earned run while surrendering five hits.

-- In 10 games this season, the 27-year-old has a 3.67 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .249 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.